PERSONAL DEPOSIT ACCOUNT AGREEMENT

 When you open an account, can we make credit and other inquiries about you?

 By accepting this Agreement, you authorize us to request information about you from credit reporting agencies or other information agencies for the purposes of verifying your identity, determining if we should open, maintain, or close your account, or for other general business purposes.
 You further authorize us to perform employment verification for these same purposes.
 Upon your request, we will tell you whether we requested a credit report or information from another source and provide the reporting agency’s contact information.

 Can we report negative account information about you?

-If we close your account due to improper management of the account (i.e. overdrawn, unpaid balances), we may report negative account information to credit agencies or other account information agencies.
+If we close your account due to improper management of the account (i.e. overdrawn, unpaid balances), we may report negative account information to credit agencies or other account information agencies or companies.
 The negative reporting could impact your ability to open an account at another bank for up to five (5) years from the date of report.

 When will we share your private information?